The mother of all states of the kagome quantum antiferromagnet

-Finally, we also note that three coloring states can be used to construct accurate many-body wavefunctions~\cite{Huse_Elser,Changlani_CPS, NeuscammanCPS, Tay_Motrunich}.
+Finally, we note that three-coloring states can be used to construct accurate many-body wavefunctions~\cite{Huse_Elser,Changlani_CPS, NeuscammanCPS, Tay_Motrunich}.
 Typically Jastrow factors have been introduced only on top of a single coloring; our present investigation suggests that a linear combination of colorings may provide accurate results in the vicinity of the $XXZ0$ point.